Our culture revolution. Part 13: Looking towards a charitable future

 But the quiz is far from the end of the fun.
 We’ve got a lot planned for the future.
 Just some of the fundraising ideas in the pipeline include:

-We figure this could be a healthy way of shedding the pounds as much as a means of raising money.
+We figure this could be a healthy way of keeping fit as much as a means of raising money.
 With gym membership offered to the team as part of our private health insurance package, it’s helped our troupe of layabouts transform into relentless running machines.

 Naturally, everyone will raise money from their nearest and dearest.
 This will either go towards a specified charity, or straight into the pot (allowing us to provide further support in the future).